wajidalikhan/Project/README.txt

   -- git push origin

   You can just creat a pull request from the git hub page
   ==========================

-  Usefull Weblink for Git usage
+  Usefull Weblinks for Git usage

   http://rogerdudler.github.io/git-guide/